jryanlohmolder/monthly-report/README.md

 # monthly-report

 A Python script that runs automatically every first Saturday of the month via GitHub Actions.
-It emails an HTML report of upcoming birthdays and anniversaries within a 30-day window, renders a calendar view, and creates corresponding tasks in Google Tasks.
+It emails an HTML report of upcoming birthdays and anniversaries within a 40-day window, renders a calendar view, and creates corresponding tasks in Google Tasks 7 days prior to the event.

 ---